rewritten/aoc.nim/README.md

 # aoc.nim
-Advent of code solved in Nim
+Advent of code (not yet) solved in Nim